-Our application for Fall 2019 will open December 1, 2018.
-Completed applications are reviewed on a rolling basis, with a final deadline of August 1, 2019.
+Our application for Fall 2020 will open on December 1, 2019.
+Completed applications are reviewed on a rolling basis, with a final deadline of July 15, 2020.
 We highly recommend that you submit your application before the deadline, as class size is limited.

 - Graduate Record Examination (GRE), Medical College Admissions Test (MCAT), or Dental Admissions Test (DAT).

-- International applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) and obtain a minimum score of 100 or or the IELTS (minimum score of 7.0).
+- International applicants only: If your native language is not English, you are required to take the Test of English as a Foreign Language (TOEFL) or the IELTS.

 Premed applicants should check with their undergraduate institution or undergraduate pre-health advisor to confirm that our prerequisite recommendations are consistent with their premed requirements.